nasa/ow_autonomy/ow_plexil/README.md

 repository.

 This directory contains the ROS package `ow_plexil`, which provides:
- - a ROS node named `plexil_node` that embeds a PLEXIL plan executive
+ - launch file for OceanWATERS plan execution (ow_exec.launch)
+ - launch file for OWLAT plan execution (owlat_exec.launch)
+ - ROS nodes supporting the above launch files
  - sample autonomy plans written in PLEXIL
- - code that interfaces the PLEXIL plans with the OceanWATERS simulator
+ - code that interfaces the PLEXIL plans with the testbeds

 Contents
 --------